Bastian2024/pcsx2-3ds/README.md

 ## Old 3DS Compatibility

-No, Old 3DS systems (those around 2011) won't work for ClownStation, expect crashes and slower speeds unlike New 3DS.
+No, Old 3DS systems (those around 2011-2013, before New 3DS came out by 2014) won't work for ClownStation, expect crashes and slower speeds unlike New 3DS.